makrai/notes/song1911-control-verbatim-abs-summ-aaai.md

 * Our findings suggest that,
   the factor that makes the most impact on the copying behavior of a summarizer is the proportion of seen and unseen summary words used for training
-  * The 1-gram copy rate for case a.  is about 99% for both datasets, with the minor gap due to tokenization discrepancies.
+  * The 1-gram copy rate for case `a` is about 99% for both datasets, with the minor gap due to tokenization discrepancies.
 As more unseen words are used for training, the summarizer gradually transforms from copying only to both copying and generating new words not present in the source text